Security & Performance

 # Public Folder

-In the default configuration, the entire October CMS root directory is open for web access.
-For ultimate security in production environments, you may configure the web server to use a public folder to ensure only files in specific directories can be accessed.
+In the default configuration, the October CMS directory sits at the root level for web access.
+For ultimate security in production environments, you should configure the web server to use a public folder to ensure only files in specific directories can be accessed.

 First you will need to spawn a public folder using the october:mirror command: